Zombieland: Filming and design

 Principal photography began February 2009 in Hollywood, California, with scenes being shot at Scream Fest Theme Park and other locations.
 Filming continued in March in Atlanta, Hapeville, Morrow, Decatur, Newnan and Powder Springs, Georgia, where actress Abigail Breslin celebrated her 13th birthday by adopting a shelter puppy.
 Zombieland was filmed in digital, using the Panavision Genesis digital camera and had a 41-day shooting schedule.

 The theme-park scenes for the film's climax, Pacific Playland, were mostly shot in Valdosta's local theme park Wild Adventures Water and Theme Park.
 Some of the amusement rides prominently featured in the film include Pharaoh's Fury, the Double Shot (redubbed "Blast Off"), the Rattler, the Aviator, and the Bug Out.
 A haunted-house facade was constructed at the theme park, but the interior was filmed on location at Netherworld Haunted House outside Atlanta.

-Special effects makeup designer Tony Gardner, who helped Rick Baker create the signature look of Michael Jackson's music video "Thriller" and has contributed to other Hollywood films such as 127 Hours, Hairspray, and There's Something About Mary, was brought on to design the look of the film's zombies.
-Michael Bonvillain, who was Cloverfields cinematographer, was brought on for the "lively" hand-held camerawork.
+Special effects makeup designer Tony Gardner, who helped Rick Baker create the signature look of Michael Jackson's zombie-featured music video "Thriller", was brought on to design the look of the film's zombies.
+Michael Bonvillain, who was cinematographer for the found footage film Cloverfield, was brought on for the "lively" hand-held camerawork.
 "Basically, it's the end of the world; the entire nation is zombies", stated Gardner.
 "And [the humans] are trying to get from the east coast to the west coast".
 For one shooting scene, Gardner said, "There were 160 zombies, in prosthetics, on set in an amusement park".
 He said it is "how you present yourself as a zombie that determines how people will react to you" and that "once the contact lenses go in", he thinks "all bets are off".